 The fine needle aspiration cytology is an important diagnostic adjunct in the management of patient with a breast lump [17].
 Its distinct advantage is that it can be done during the outpatient visit without the need of the anesthesia, thus eliminating the cost of outpatient surgery.
 It also allows discussion with the patient of various treatment plans for malignant mass on the same visit.
 It greatly compliments the clinical and radiological examination and permits rapid diagnosis in more than 95% of the cases.

-In our study, we had 120 benign lesions (60%), fibroadenoma being the most common benign lesion (56.67%) that presents for needle aspiration.
+In our study, we had 62 benign lesions (62%), fibroadenoma being the most common benign lesion (34%) that presents for needle aspiration.
 This has been confirmed in other series also.
 The fibroadenoma has been considered a significant cause for the false positive diagnosis.
 The overall activity of the epithelial cell in this tumor is probably the reason.
 We had no cases of false positive reports in our study.
-Ductal carcinoma is one of the most common malignancies (53.75%) among women in our study.
+Ductal carcinoma is one of the most common malignancies (22%) among women in our study.
 The breast lump is usually discovered by the patient.
 The typical carcinoma presents a gritty resistance to the fine needle.
 The aspirate is usually copious and blood stained.
 Another common benign breast lesion we encountered was fibrocystic change (N = 20)with maximum patients between 21-40 years.
 Though hormones play a role in its development exact pathogenesis remains obscure [18].
 Fibrocystic change is not a specific cytological diagnosis.
 Cytology samples must be evaluated in the context of clinical and mammography findings.
-Some of these lesions simulate carcinoma clinically, radiologically, and microscopically [19].
+Some of these lesions simulate clinically, radiologically, carcinoma microscopically [19].
 More than 90% of the fibrocystic changes were non-proliferative and FNA smears showed many macrophages, apocrine cells with or without scanty chronic inflammatory cells.

-However, one case which was misinterpreted as a benign cystic lesion by FNAC, was later on diagnosed as a malignant phyllodes tumour on doing a histopathological examination.
+However, one case which was misinterpreted as a benign cystic lesion by FNAC, was later on diagnosed as a malignant phyllodes tumor on doing a histopathological examination.
 This might be due to inadequate sampling, because of the cystic nature of lesion.
-So, in case of cystic lesions, it is better to re-aspirate the lesion from the solid area after evacuation of cyst or image guided FNA should be performed to locate solid area.
-It is always necessary to correlate the FNAC findings with clinical diagnoses and mammograms and to go for core biopsies they whenever are needed, avoid misdiagnoses.
+So, in case of cystic lesions, it is better to reaspirate the lesion from the solid area after evacuation of cyst or image guided FNA should be performed to locate solid area.
+It is always necessary to correlate the FNAC findings with clinical diagnoses and mammograms and to go for core biopsies whenever they are needed, to avoid misdiagnoses.
 The false negative rate varies from 1-8% in different studies [20-23].
 In the present study, all the 80 cytologically diagnosed malignant cases were confirmed as malignant on subsequent histopathological examinations.
 So, in our study, a 100% cytohistopathological correlation was observed for malignant lesions.
-Zhang Qin et al. [22], AZ Mohammed et al. [23], Tiwari M [20] had also observed the same results in their studies.
+Zhang Qin, et al. [22], AZ Mohammed, et al. [23], Tiwari M [20] had also observed the same results in their studies.

+Table - 2: Frequency of FNA diagnosis of 100 breast lesions.

+No. of patients %

+Benign breast lesions Fibroadenoma 34 34

+(n=120) Lactating adenoma 2 2

+Fibrocystic change 10 10

+Fibroadenosis 3 3

+Gynecomastia 3 3

+Galactocele 03 03

+Benign phylloides 3 3

+Inflammatory breast disease 4 4

+Malignant breast lesions Ductal carcinoma 22 22

+(n= 80) Mucinous carcinoma 04 04

+Papillary carcinoma 05 05

+Medullary carcinoma 2 2

+Metaplastic carcinoma 03 03

+Metastasis 02 02

+Total 100 100